 The average hiring process in the U.S. typically lasts for about 23.8 days.
 However, a “good” time-to-hire varies by factors such as industry and job function.
 A government role will likely take longer to fill than a role in a restaurant.
 But know this: candidates don’t want to wait around.
 With some companies snatching candidates up within 10 days, speed is the name of the game.

 The shorter the hiring process, the better—as long as your process provides ample time for candidates to understand the role, and for recruiters to meaningfully connect with applicants.
 You need to balance speed with quality.

-A handy candidate net promoter score (CNPS) informs you on how candidates experienced your hiring process.
-A high CNPS shows that you excel at cultivating a process that creates fans out of applicants.
+A handy candidate net promoter score (CNPS) informs you about how candidates experienced your hiring process.
+A high CNPS shows that you excel at cultivating a process that cultivates a positive candidate experience and creates fans out of applicants.
 A low CNPS means bad news for your employer brand—and a likelihood that candidates will share their bad experience on company review websites.

 By measuring your CNPS, you can get a leg up on the competition by understanding what candidates really think about your process.
 Then, use this data to identify what does and doesn’t work.

 How Do I Measure Candidate Net Promoter Score?

 Ask your candidates several candidate experience questions.
 For instance: “What is the likelihood that you would recommend us to friends or family as a place to work?”
 They’ll answer this question using a zero to 10 rating system.

 Divide the responses into three categories: promoters, passives, and detractors.
 Candidates who respond with nine to 10 are promoters.
 They’re likely to recommend your company and are loyal.
 If a candidate responds with seven to eight, they’re passives.
 They feel neutral towards your company.
 Candidates responding with six or below are detractors.
 Don’t count on them to promote your brand.